denisgomes/psi/docs/quick_ref/overview.rst

     All funding going towards the Enterprise Edition will ultimately go towards improving and maintaining the Community Edition.

+Active members and contributors will be invited to become part of the core development team.
+Off these members, a select few will have the opportunity to work on the Enterprise Edition if they so choose.
+These members will be funded for their contributions dependent on the overall success of the project.

+All prominent contributors are acknowledged in the CREDITS file found in the project root directory.

 Support
 -------

-You can support PSI in variety of different ways.
+You can support PSI in a variety of different ways.

 * Become a contributer and help maintain the code base, Code PSI.
 * Join the Community_ and share your stories with others, Promote PSI.
-* You can fund open source development via github sponsers, Fund PSI.
+* You can fund open source development via GitHub sponsers, Fund PSI.

 Community